-Solar today is accessible to anyone with an acceptable credit rating.
-Our Clean Energy Combo Loan fronts you 30% of your system price (equal to the amount of your federal tax credit) at no interest for a year.
+Solar today is accessible to anyone with an acceptable credit rating, thanks to solar loans, many of which front you 30% of your system price (equal to the amount of your federal tax credit) at no interest for a year.
 The remainder is financed at a low interest rate with a variety of term options.
 We also offer the Mass Solar Loan.

 Paying cash gives you the greatest financial return.
 (What a surprise!)
-However, the return is still excellent if you finance with the Combo Loan.
+However, the return is still excellent if you finance with a loan.

 And the Price is…